 One thing I do love around the holidays is these salty, sweet nuts with just a bit of a kick to them.
 They’re a little sugary, a little salty, slightly spicy, crunchy and just divine.
 And Sweet Spicy Slow Cooker Nuts are pretty much addictive.

-Sweet Spicy Slow Cooker Nuts are great to have on hand to put out if guests drop by or to include in a cheeseboard or party tray.
-And a package of them in a pretty bag or jar makes a great little gift or hostess gift.
+Sweet Spicy Slow Cooker Nuts are great to have on hand to put out for drop-in guests or to include in a cheeseboard or party tray like my Cheap Holiday Party Tray.
+A package of these nuts in a pretty bag or jar makes a great little gift or hostess gift.
+You might want to save a few back to sprinkle on a salad.
+Maybe something like this Longhorn Grilled Chicken & Strawberry Salad or this Spinach Quinoa Salad with Candied Pecans.
+They will give any fancy holiday salad a bit of flair.

 About Sweet Spicy Slow Cooker Nuts:

 Making the Sweet Spicy Slow Cooker Nuts is going to make your whole house smell of the holidays.
-The flavors just scream “Holiday.”
-There’s Ginger, Cinnamon, Clove and then just to keep them from being kind of a one-note sweet, there’s a touch of cayenne.
-And while I wouldn’t call them necessarily “hot” but that little hint of spice does come through.
+There’s Ginger, Cinnamon, Clove and then just to keep them from being kind of a one-note sweet, there’s a touch of Cayenne.
+They’re not necessarily “hot” but that little hint of spice does come through.

-The beauty of making a recipe like Sweet Spicy Slow Cooker Nuts is that you can vary it in so many ways.
-As long as you keep the proportion of egg white, nuts, sugar, and butter the same, you can vary the kinds of nuts, the type of sugar and especially, the kinds of spices you want to use in this recipe.
+While I love these nuts with the spices as is, part of the beauty of making a recipe like Sweet Spicy Slow Cooker Nuts is that you can vary the recipe in so many ways.
+As long as you keep the proportion of egg white, nuts, sugar, and butter the same, you can change up the nuts, the type of sugar and especially, the spices.
 The sky’s the limit as far as flavors.
 Maybe you have a recipe of your own you’d like to try with this method or maybe you’ll be inspired by some product you’ve seen in a shop or online.

-What the slow cooker does for you is pretty much eliminates any risk of burning (you do have to be on hand to stir every twenty minutes and do watch and stir more often at the end) and it heats the nuts slowly, gently bringing up their natural oils.
-And of course, the slow cooker frees up your oven for other items just in case you might be doing some holiday baking.
+What the slow cooker does for you is pretty much eliminates the risk of burning (you do have to be on hand to stir every twenty minutes and do watch and stir more often at the end) and it heats the nuts slowly, gently bringing up their natural oils, and that makes the best nuts.
+The slow cooker frees up your oven for other items just in case you might be doing some holiday baking.

 Making Sweet Spicy Slow Cooker Nuts:

 The recipe I’ve used in the past has been this one from Midwest Living but while I loved the flavors, I was never really completely satisfied with the nuts when they were done.
 Sometimes they were a bit soft and then I had to finish them off in the oven.
-Then recently I came across a method on How To Make the Best Slow Cooker Nuts from The Kitchn that I wanted to try.
-So I adapted and combined the two recipes together.
-My nuts came out perfectly crunchy and were absolute perfection.
+Then I adapted the recipe and changed up the method.
+My nuts come out perfectly crunchy and are absolute perfection.

-Make sure to really spray your slow cooker well, much higher than the level of the nuts so when you stir the nuts, the sugary residue won’t stick to the slow cooker.
-The residue on my slow cooker where it was sprayed cleaned up easily with hot water and soap but up higher, where I hadn’t sprayed I had to soak for hours and scrub.
+Make sure to really spray your slow cooker well, much higher than the level of the nuts so when you stir the nuts, the sugary residue won’t stick.
+The residue on my slow cooker where it was sprayed cleaned up easily with hot water and soap but up higher, where I hadn’t sprayed I had to soak for hours to dissolve everything and then give it a good scrub.
+Ain’t nobody got time for that!

-I also found this particular recipe won’t work well with fewer nuts, and it’s hard to scale with the egg whites, so just in case you were thinking you’d like to make only 4 cups of nuts, for instance, don’t do it!
-You definitely need the right proportion of the syrup and nuts for it to cook right.
-And while the Kitchn says the nuts keep for a week mine were fine after several weeks.
-If you do keep them longer and they lose some of that crispness, they can be placed into the oven at 400 degrees F. on a sheet tray and heated for about 10 to 15 minutes, stirring once or twice and recrisped.
+This particular recipe won’t work well with fewer nuts, and it’s hard to scale with the egg whites, so just in case you were thinking you’d like to make only 4 cups of nuts, for instance, don’t do it!
+You definitely need the right proportion of the syrup and nuts for it to cook right and the right volume of nuts for the slow cooker.

 Saving Money on Sweet Spicy Slow Cooker Nuts: